(All fields required)

 Fall N, Barnes M, Thornton S, Luyrink L, Olson J, Ilowite NT, Gottlieb E, Griffin T, Sherry DD, Thompson S, Glass DN, Colbert RA, Grom AA.
 Gene expression profiling in peripheral blood from patients with untreated new-onset systemic juvenile idiopathic arthritis reveals molecular heterogeneity that may predict macrophage activation syndrome.
 Arthritis Rheum.
 56:3793-804.
 2007.

-Jennifer L. Huggins, MD Fellowship Program Director, Rheumatology
+Jennifer L. Huggins, MD Fellowship Program Director, Division of Rheumatology

 Huggins JL, Coca A, Bundy, KW, Marston B, Looney RJ.
 Macrophage Activation Syndrome: Serological Markers and Treatment with Anti-Thymocyte Globulin.
 Clinical Immunology.
 2009 132(1):10-18.